 - Providing safe environments, with secure access, where children can learn and develop - Acting in the best interests of children to protect them online and offline, including when they are receiving remote education - At the earliest opportunity, identifying children who may need early help, and who are at risk of harm or have been harmed.
-This can include, but is not limited to, neglect, abuse (including by other children), grooming or exploitation - Taking timely and appropriate safeguarding action for children who need extra help or who may be suffering, or likely to suffer, harm.
-This includes, if required, referring in a - timely way to those who have the expertise to help - Using safe recruitment processes and managing allegations that may meet the harm threshold and allegations/concerns that do not meet the harm threshold, referred to as low-level concerns
+This can include, but is not limited to, neglect, abuse (including by other children), grooming or exploitation

+- Taking timely and appropriate safeguarding action for children who need extra help or who may be suffering, or likely to suffer, harm.
+This includes, if required, referring in a timely way to those who have the expertise to help - Using safe recruitment processes and managing allegations that may meet the harm threshold and allegations/concerns that do not meet the harm threshold, referred to as low-level concerns

-We will ensure that parents/carers and our partner agencies are aware of our child protection/ safeguarding policy by ensuring that it is on the New Mills School website.
+We will ensure that parents/carers and our partner agencies are aware of our child protection/safeguarding policy by ensuring that it is on the school/college website.
+In addition, awareness of the importance of safeguarding within school can be found: -